hmsayem/sports-news-aggregator/README.md

 # Sports News Aggregator
 ### About
 A web application built with django which aggregates latest sports news from multiple websites using Web Scraping and presents the data in one location.
-The combination of two python pakages, Beautiful Soup and Selenium has been used for dynamic srcaping.
+The combination of two python packages, Beautiful Soup and Selenium has been used for dynamic scraping.
 The news articles have been aggregated from Prothom Alo and The Daily Star.
 Sports category is also availble in this application which makes the navigation easier for the users.
 ### Screenshot